keli/furion/README.rst

 	# Or if you have your own VPS and want to install Furion as server on it
 	sudo bash install.sh server

+The script will try to start Furion and make it runnable at boot.
-I've included a few upstream servers which can be used directly for people who just want to get things working ASAP.
+A few upstream servers are also included which can be used directly for people who just want to get things working ASAP.
-They are just tiny VPS instances, DO NOT ABUSE and force me to shut them down.
+These upstream servers are just tiny VPS instances,
+DO NOT ABUSE and force me to shut them down.

 When running as client Furion opens a socks5 proxy on localhost:11080.